How to Transfer Credits

 - Send your official transcripts to Colorado School of Mines.

 - Complete the Degree Audit form and list all transfer credits in the appropriate section (see below).

-- Submit the Degree Audit form to the Registrar’s Office.
+- Submit the Degree Audit form to the Office of Graduate Studies.

 - Transfer credit from another university (any university other than Mines) must be listed in the transfer section, unless you are using credits towards a minor.

 - Transfer credits from a Mines undergraduate transcript must be listed in Section A. Credits transferred from a Mines undergraduate transcript may not have been used towards a Mines bachelor’s degree, unless the student is a BS-MS combined student and is a graduate degree that allows students to double count credits.

 - Transfer credit to use towards a minor regardless of whether it is from another university or a Mines undergraduate transcript must be listed in the minor section.
 If you are transferring credits towards a minor, you must note that these are transfer credits.

 - The total number of transfer credits to use towards a minor is less than half of the required credits.